scupit/json_to_cmake/README.md

 * `executable_output_dir` *(required)*: Specify the location of this executable output *in the build directory*.
 Note that the specified directory name will be prefixed with the output target name ('Debug', 'Release', etc.).
 * `r_source_dirs` *(required)*: An array of root directories for which source files (.c, .cpp, .cxx, etc.) will be searched.
 All source files located in the directories (and their subdirectories) specified here will be compiled into the executable.
 * `r_header_dirs` *(required)*: An array of root directories for which header files (.h, .hpp, .hxx, etc.) will be searched.
 All header files located in the directories (and their subdirectories) specified here will be compiled into the executable.
 * `r_include_dirs` *(required)*: An array of root directories (expands to their subdirectories as well) which the compiler will use as 'root' directories for file inclusion.
 For example, instead of including *include/otherfolder/NoiceFile.hpp*, adding "include" r_include_dirs will allow you to just include "NoiceFile.hpp".
 Handy feature, but could cause confusion in larger projects.
-This attribute will likely be replaced by something non-recursive in the future.
+* `include_dirs` *(optional)*: An array of root directories for the compiler to look in.
+Similar to *r_include_dirs*, just not recursive.

 **Example:**
 ``` json